-12 Top-Rated Small Towns on the Oregon Coast
+15 Top-Rated Small Towns on the Oregon Coast

 Sticking to one place for multiple days is a fun approach for discovering the nuances of one small town.
-Alternatively, another recommended travel method is choosing multiple places to visit and enjoy a little taste of everything each community has to offer.
+Alternatively, another recommended travel method is choosing multiple places to visit and enjoying a little taste of everything each community has to offer.
 The road-trip-worthy Oregon Coast Highway 1 makes for a great route to follow along the coast.

 1. Cannon Beach

 The centerpiece attraction of Cannon Beach is the staggering Haystack Rock, found just offshore.
 Surrounding Haystack Rock to the north and south, a white-sand beach invites sunbathing, sandcastle building, and often good conditions to fly a kite.

 For in-town attractions, Cannon Beach delivers a variety of lodging, camping, eateries, and places to shop.
 Reservations for a night's stay in Cannon Beach should be booked ahead of time, particularly if planning to visit any weekend during the summer.